TES5Edit/fopdoc/Conventions.md

 formid | 4 | Used to identify a data object.
 May refer to a data object from a mod or new object created in-game. cstring | variable | Null terminated string. struct | variable | Used for fields containing more than one data type.
-The field structure should be documented on the same page.
+The field structure should be documented on the same page. rgba | 4 | The first three bytes are red, green and blue color values respectively.
+The fourth byte is unused.

 ## Field Counts